joelbloch/poc-k8s/azure-setup/readme.md

     - setups all the modules
     - generates credentials file for Azure Container Registry in `./credentials/acr.json`
     - generate credentials file for Azure File Share in `./credentials/fs.json`
+- `2-k8s-setup.ps1` : create kubernetes secrets based on generated credentials for accessing Container Registry and File Share, and install Nginx Controller Implementation.
-- `2-save-credentials.ps1`: it will save the credentials generated to access file share and acr.
+- `3-save-credentials.ps1`: it will save the credentials generated to access file share and acr.
 You will be prompted for location, choose the folder `/poc-k8s/app/k8s/azure`.
-- `3-k8s-setup.ps1` : create kubernetes secrets based on generated credentials for accessing Container Registry and File Share, and install Nginx Controller Implementation.
 - `deploy-configuration-files.ps1` : deploys the configuration files located in `/POC-K8S/app/config/azure/` folder into the newly created fileshare.
+- `az-setup-all.ps1` : invoke all the scripts above.

 # Installation Steps